This is the third in a four-part blog post series remembering Hurricane Florence for its five-year anniversary.

 “Farmers are pretty resilient,” he said.
 “They don’t sit around and wait for the repairman to come.”

 “But when you get a storm like Florence, there just isn’t anything you can really do.
-You can plan and put stuff up on shelves and hope the roof stays on, but at the end of the day, if a storm like that hits you, you’re going to take a blow to the wall, a blow to the ego, a blow to your perspective on the world.”
+You can plan and put stuff up on shelves and hope the roof stays on, but at the end of the day, if a storm like that hits you, you’re going to take a blow to the wallet, a blow to the ego, a blow to your perspective on the world.”

 Among the signs of folks facing those realities, some families in the county have received property buyouts from FEMA to get them out of flood-prone areas, and others are still waiting on those determinations.